-This report, published in March 2016, examined the current incentives and disincentives for individual researchers participating in ‘team science’, and how to improve reward and recognition for their contributions.Undertaking Follow Up
+This report, published in March 2016, examined the current incentives and disincentives for individual researchers participating in ‘team science’, and how to improve reward and recognition for their contributions.Status: Completed

 'Team science’ is becoming increasingly common across all fields of research.
 Teams spanning different specialties and geographical centres are often needed to tackle contemporary research questions in biomedical science.
-It is therefore important to facilitate researchers to gain maximum benefit from their participation in ‘team science’.
-However, current recognition frameworks do not always adequately capture or celebrate individuals’ contributions to ‘team science’ projects.
+However, current recognition frameworks do not always adequately capture or celebrate individuals’ contributions to team science projects.

 This project aimed to understand the current incentives and disincentives for researchers participating – or considering participation – in ‘team science’.
 As part of this process, we looked at how individuals can be appropriately rewarded and recognised for their contributions when working as part of a team.